florianweich/mattermost-mobile/_tmt/README.md

 3. Make sure the CocoaPods repo is up-to-date: `pod repo update`

-4. Run `make pre-run` to install all dependencies.
+4. Run `npm install` to install all dependencies.

-5. You can test run the app with `make run` in the iOS simulator and see if installation worked.
+5. You can test run the app with `npm run ios` in the iOS simulator and see if installation worked.

 ## TMT Style and Signing